popkinj/polymorph/README.md

 It makes most sense to transpose a more complex shape onto a simpler one.
 This way you don't lose any detail.
 But it works either way.

 Here is an [example](http://codepen.io/jamiepopkin/pen/qdEBVy) of what you can do with the output.
-Aong with the help of a interpolator/animation engine like [d3](http://d3js.org).
+Along with the help of a interpolator/animation engine like [d3](http://d3js.org).